-If the Chancellor concurs in a recommendation of the H & R Committee that is favorable to the faculty member, the Chancellor's decision shall be final with no appeal available.

-If the Chancellor either declines to accept the H & R Committee's recommendation that is favorable to the faculty member or concurs in an H & R Committee's recommendation that is unfavorable to the faculty member, the faculty member may appeal the Chancellor's decision by filing a written notice of appeal with the Trustees.
-This appeal shall be transmitted through the Chancellor and be addressed to the Trustees' chair.
-The notice of appeal must be submitted in accordance with the Board of Trustees Appellate Policy and Procedures.
+If the Chancellor concurs in a recommendation of the H&R Committee that is favorable to the faculty member, the Chancellor's decision shall be final with no appeal available.
+If the Chancellor either declines to accept a H&R Committee's recommendation that is favorable to the faculty member or concurs in a H&R Committee's recommendation that is unfavorable to the faculty member, the faculty member may appeal the Chancellor's decision by filing a written notice of appeal with the University's Board of Trustees.